© Chris Barbalis

-It's really easy to get to Avoriaz from all around the world and that's because the ski area is located just 95km from Geneva International airport, the second-largest airport in Switzerland (about one hour and 30 minutes on a good day).
-Flying isn't your only option, you can drive and there are also trains and coaches available.
+It's really easy to get to Avoriaz because it's located just 95km from Geneva International airport.
+But flying isn't your only option, you can always drive and there are trains and coaches that come here too.

 Avoriaz is located in southeast France, in the department of Haute-Savoie, part of the Rhône-Alpes region.
 The town sits at the heart of the Portes du Soleil, one of the largest mountain resorts in the world with 650km of runs across 12 villages and two different countries.